 You can pay for these costs out of pocket at the time you refinance.
 Many lenders encourage borrowers to have the fees added (“rolled in”) to their loan balance.
 But if you do, your monthly payment will grow and you’ll pay additional interest.

 Another consideration is your credit standing.
 If your credit isn’t as solid as it was when you first bought the house, you might not get a better rate when refinancing.
 It’s a good idea to check your credit score and credit report before applying to ensure there aren’t any surprises.
-(You can get your two free credit scores, updated every 14 days, on Credit.com.)
+(You can get your a free credit score, updated every 14 days, on Credit.com.)

 Here’s rule of thumb: Expect to pay 2% to 5% of the loan amount to refinance, says Zillow.